msdrigg/Roam/docs/src/pages/upcoming-work.md

 ## General Improvements

+-   Document the discord support bot and maybe duplicate it into a library

+-   Move the share diagnostics button within the chat window somehow?
+Prevent constant share diagnostic span.

 -   How to do voice-to-text or general voice commands?
     - Need to reverse-engineer the roku voice remote udp protocol